Form 1099-G Tax Information

-You may access your IRS Form 1099-G for UI Payments for current and previous tax years on MyUI portal by entering your social security number and four-digit personal identification number (PIN).
+If you have elected to receive your IRS Form 1099-G for UI Payments electronically, you may access the form for current and previous tax years on MyUI portal by entering your social security number and four-digit personal identification number (PIN).

 If there is a problem with your PIN, you can also access your form by selecting IRS Form 1099-G for UI Payments then enter other credentials.

 If you have not elected to receive your IRS Form 1099-G for UI Payments electronically, you will receive a copy of this form in the mail at the address listed on your account.

 If you received a 1099-G form and did not file a UI claim yourself or your employer did not file one on your behalf, you may be the victim of UI fraud.
 The GDOL has developed a secure form for reporting potential UI tax fraud.